Capitals-Penguins stream: Tuesday's NHL on NBCSN matchup

 NBCSN’s coverage of the 2020-21 NHL season continues with Tuesday’s matchup between the Pittsburgh Penguins and Washington Capitals.
-Coverage begins at 6:30 p.m.
+Capitals-Penguins stream coverage begins at 6:30 p.m.
 ET on NBCSN.
 You can watch the game online and on the NBC Sports app by clicking here.

-After returning to the ice Sunday for the first time in seven days as a result of the League’s COVID-19 protocols, the Capitals were promptly defeated by Pittsburgh, 6-3.
-Tuesday’s matchup is the fourth of eight meetings this season between these fierce rivals.

-Pittsburgh boasts a perfect 5-0-0 record at home this season.
-The last time the Penguins lost at PPG Paints Arena was March 8, 2020 in a 6-2 loss to Carolina.

-Two of Pittsburgh’s top offensive stars – Evgeni Malkin and Jake Guentzel – have found their form in recent games.
-Guentzel, who only played 39 regular-season games last season (shoulder surgery) and is just two seasons removed from a 40-goal campaign, has almost doubled his output in half as many games.
-Malkin has also picked up the pace after a slow start with four points, including a pair of goals, in his last five games.

-Washington is allowing 3.77 goals/game (30th in NHL).
-With longtime netminder Braden Holtby now in Vancouver, and offseason acquisition Henrik Lundqvist out for the season after open-heart surgery, uncertainty in net has ensued.
-Ilya Samsonov was the presumed starter to begin the season but has started just two games due to contracting COVID-19.
-That’s left 25-year old Vitek Vanecek to shoulder the load (5-3-2 record in 11 starts) after making his NHL debut on Jan.
-15.
+The Penguins and Capitals begin another two-game series in what is their fifth of eight matchups this regular season – meet again on Thursday.
+Pittsburgh is coming off a two-game sweep of the Islanders and has won four of its last five games, while Washington overcame a two-goal deficit on Sunday to defeat the Devils, 4-3, for its third win in the last four games.

+Sidney Crosby, who like Alex Ovechkin is also in his 16th season, played in his 1,000th career NHL game on Saturday – the only player to reach that total all with the Penguins – and collected 2 assists, including the primary assist on Kris Letang’s game-winning goal late in the third.

-Nicklas Backstrom leads Washington in goals (7), assists (11) and points (18) this season and scored a goal in Sunday’s loss.
-Backstrom is the franchise all-time leader in assists (695 – most by any player since entering the league in 2007-08) and is second in team history in points (945) – behind only Alex Ovechkin (1,291).
+Nicklas Backstrom leads Washington in goals (8), assists (14) and points (22) after added two more assists on Sunday.
+He is the team’s all-time leader in assists (698 – most by any player since entering the league in 2007-08) and is second in team history in points (949) – behind only Ovechkin (1,293).

+Vitek Vanecek has become the Capitals’ primary goaltender (7-4-2 in 14 starts), certainly a surprise as Henrik Lundqvist (out for season after open-heart surgery) and Ilya Samsonov (contracted COVID-19) were expected to fill the void left by Braden Holtby.
+Vanecek, who made his NHL debut on Jan.
+15, strung together consecutive strong outings last week, allowing one goal in back-to-back games, including a 26-save effort in a win at Pittsburgh last Tuesday.

 LIVE STREAM: You can watch the Capitals-Penguins stream on NBC Sports’ live stream page and the NBC Sports app.